Art Lover’s Guide to Yerevan

 Armenian Folk Art Museum

-Woodwork, metalwork and textiles, the museum has it all displayed.
+Woodwork, metalwork and textiles, the museum has it all.
 The works of old as well as modern craftsmen shine a light on the unique cultural and national spirit of Armenian craftsmanship.
 Currently the Folk Art Museum includes over 12,000 exhibits, yet it’s being constantly enriched due to donations and new purchases.
-The museum is small, yet it’s one of the must-see landmarks in Yerevan.

 National Gallery of Armenia